kcmerrill/fetch-proxy/README.md

 ## Getting Started
 ` $ go get github.com/kcmerrill/fetch-proxy`

-` $ docker run -d -p 80:80 -p 443:443 -v /var/run/docker.sock:/var/run/docker.sock --restart=always --name fetch-proxy kcmerrill/fetch-proxy`

 Use the `--insecure` flag if you are working on localhost, else enjoy `https://` urls from letsencrypt.org

+or try it out in docker:

+` $ docker run -d -p 80:80 -p 443:443 -v /var/run/docker.sock:/var/run/docker.sock --restart=always --name fetch-proxy kcmerrill/fetch-proxy --containerized --insecure`

+Remove the `--containerized --insecure` if you want to use `https://` urls from letsencrypt.org

 #### Questions/Comments/Feedback?
 Would love to hear it.
 Email me at kcmerrill [at] gmail [dot] com